 The Preventive Program

 Our dental hygiene program focuses on preventing decay, preserving teeth, and keeping your child’s mouth as healthy as possible.
 Our Hygienists work with parents to make kids feel comfortable.
-Parents are encouraged to be with their child during all visits in our office.
+Parents are encouraged to be with their children during all visits to our office.
 Working together, the parents, hygienists, and dentists formulate a customized plan that will care for each child.
-We recommend that each child be seen at least twice a year for a preventive care.
+We recommend that each child be seen at least twice a year for preventive care.

-We offer several different choices of white filling material.
-Recommendations of what material to utilize while restoring your child’s teeth depends on their individual needs and desires; for example, a recommendation for a back molar could be very different from what might be recommended for a front tooth.
-A back molar needs to be strong and last until age 12, where a front tooth mostly just needs to look nice and last until age 6.
+We offer several different choices of filling material.
+Recommendations of what material to utilize while restoring your child’s teeth depends on their individual needs and desires.
+For example, a recommendation for a back molar could be very different from what might be recommended for a front tooth.
+A back molar needs to be strong and last until age 12.
+Whereas a front tooth mostly just needs to look nice and last until age 6.
 Recommendations will be discussed individually for your child.

-Historically, most patients did not start orthodontic treatment until all of their permanent teeth had erupted and then had a “crooked smile” diagnosed around the age of 12.
+Historically, most patients did not start orthodontic treatment until all of their permanent teeth had erupted.
+They then had a “crooked smile” diagnosed around the age of 12.
 Waiting this long often necessitated the extraction of several permanent teeth and contributed to a longer and more expensive plan to straighten the teeth.

 Interceptive orthodontics is a technique and philosophy which was developed to address certain orthodontic problems in childhood.
 This early intervention and phased treatment can result in fewer extracted teeth.
 In addition, when it comes to treatment, children are often more compliant than teenagers.

 Some of the techniques used in this interceptive orthodontic phase include arch expansion, which allows more room for permanent teeth and orthopedic growth appliances which enhance jaw growth and make later orthodontic treatment much simpler.
 These early interventions will be discussed with you if one of our dentists can see a benefit to your child.